YusufRoshdy/tweet-classifier/README.md

 #### Building the Model
-After preprocessing the data by removing repetitive characters, punctuations, and trailing whitespaces, the data was splitted into two sets of train and test with ratio of 70:30.
+After preprocessing the data by removing repetitive characters, punctuations, and trailing whitespaces, the data was split into two sets of train and test with a ratio of 70:30.
 Then cross-Validation and grid-search were used to train the model with a pipeline of feature extraction and the specified model, then tested on the test set to evaluate the model's performance.

 The diagram below describes the architecture of training the model.